-I had the opportunity to spend Mardi Gras week in Lafayette.
-I learned that it’s the center of the Acadiana region and a good jumping off point for exploring Louisiana’s unique food, music and history with kids.
+Louisiana’s Cajun culture outside of New Orleans.
+Lafayette, in the center of the Acadiana region, is an accessible and affordable jumping-off point for exploring Louisiana’s unique food, music and history with kids.

-But it’s a great place to base yourself for day trips around the region, especially if you want to time your visit around Mardi Gras.
-You’ll be happy to come to Lafayette at night for its ample hotel selection and dinner at its many great restaurants.
+Take advantage of Lafayette’s small downtown and use it as a base for day trips around the region.
+You’ll be happy to come to Lafayette at night for its ample hotel selection and dinner at any of its many great local restaurants.

-Here are four daytrips you can take with kids and what to expect from Mardi Gras season.
+Here are four day trips you can easily do with kids in Lafayette, plus what to expect during Lafayette’s family-friendly Mardi-Gras season.

 5 Unique Things To Do With Kids In Lafayette